-- (1) The percentages are calculated based on 2,009,435 shares outstanding as of April 2, 2015 which excludes 291,676 shares held by a wholly-owned subsidiary of the Company.
-The shares held by the subsidiary are not entitled to vote at the Annual Shareholders' Meeting. - (2) The information included in the above table is based solely on Amendment No. 9 to Schedule 13G filed with the SEC on January 23, 2015. - (3) This includes 151,099 shares held by a limited liability company of which Mr. Fine is the manager and possesses sole voting and investment power with respect to such shares. - (4) This includes 95,000 shares held by a limited partnership of which Mr. Fine is a general partner and shares joint voting and investment power over such shares with W. Morris Fine, and such shares are also reflected in W. Morris Fine's beneficially owned shares.
-Additionally, this includes 515 shares held by Mr. Fine's wife and 2,329 shares held by other family members. - (5) This includes 95,000 shares held by a limited partnership of which Mr. Fine is a general partner and shares joint voting and investment power over such shares with James A. Fine, Jr., and such shares are also reflected in James A. Fine, Jr.'s beneficially owned shares.
-Additionally, this includes 470 shares held by Mr. Fine's wife and 3,582 shares held by other family members. - Dimensional Fund Advisors LP with the SEC on February 5, 2015.
-The Schedule 13G/A states as follows: "Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisors Act of 1940, and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
-In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain Funds.
-In its role as investment advisor, sub-adviser and/or manager, neither Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") possess voting and/or investment power over the securities of the Issuer that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Issuer held by the Funds.
+- (1) The percentages are calculated based on 1,886,088 shares outstanding as of April 3, 2017 which excludes 291,676 shares held by a wholly-owned subsidiary of the Company.
+The shares held by the subsidiary are not entitled to vote at the Annual Meeting of Shareholders. - (2) The information included in the above table is based solely on Amendment No. 10 to Schedule 13G filed with the SEC on February 10, 2017. - (3) This includes 151,099 shares held by a limited liability company of which J. Allen Fine is the manager and possesses sole voting and investment power with respect to such shares. - (4) This includes 95,000 shares held by a limited partnership of which James A. Fine, Jr. is a general partner and shares joint voting and investment power over such shares with W. Morris Fine.
+Such shares are also reflected in W. Morris Fine's beneficially-owned shares.
+Additionally, this includes 515 shares held by Mr. Fine's wife and 2,512 shares held by other family members. - (5) This includes 95,000 shares held by a limited partnership of which W. Morris Fine is a general partner and shares joint voting and investment power over such shares with James A. Fine, Jr. Such shares are also reflected in James A. Fine, Jr.'s beneficially-owned shares.
+Additionally, this includes 470 shares held by Mr. Fine's wife and 3,582 shares held by other family members. - (6) The information included in the above table is based solely on Amendment No. 6 to Schedule 13G filed by Dimensional Fund Advisors LP with the SEC on February 9, 2017.
+The Schedule 13G/A states as follows: "Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisors Act of 1940, furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
+In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an advisor or sub-adviser to certain Funds.
+In its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Issuer that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Issuer held by the Funds.
 However, all securities reported in this schedule are owned by the Funds.
 Dimensional disclaims beneficial ownership of such securities.
-In addition, the filing of this Schedule 13G shall not be construed as an admission that the reporting person or any of its affiliates is the beneficial owner of any securities covered by this Schedule 13G for any other purposes than Section 13(d) of the Securities Exchange Act of 1934. - (7) The information included in the above table is based solely on Amendment No. 2 to Schedule 13G filed with the SEC on February 11, 2015.
+In addition, the filing of this Schedule 13G shall not be construed as an admission that the reporting person or any of its affiliates is the beneficial owner of any securities covered by this Schedule 13G for any other purposes than Section 13(d) of the Securities Exchange Act of 1934."